lyhe123/Simple_Trading_Strategy/README.md

 - GroupOneStrategy: This contains the C++ codes for our strategy
 - backtesting-cra-exports: This contains the results of running backtest on our strategy
 - python_src : This contains the Python codes for our correlation analyses
+- backtest_archive: This contains the backtesting results of our intial (non-optimized) strategy